US coronavirus cases break global daily record, and experts warn it will only get worse | NewsChannel 3-12

 “Europe is closing all over — it’s the smart thing to do when the virus gets out of control.
 That’s how we got control with the first wave. so, here’s the choice for the country: If you don’t want to close, then mask up.
 But we can’t have it both ways.
 We can’t be no mask and no closing.
 So — if closing is offensive — let’s mask up.

-“Today, we now have one person being diagnosed (with the) coronavirus every second,” former Baltimore Health Commissioner Dr. Leana Wen said.
+“Today, we now have one person being diagnosed (with the) coronavirus every second,” she said.
 “We have one American dying of (the) coronavirus every two minutes, and that number is increasing.”

-Wen, an emergency medicine physician, told CNN’s Wolf Blitzer that she is most concerned about the rate of test positivity.
+Wen, an emergency medicine physician, told CNN she is most concerned about the rate of test positivity.
 In some states, she said one in two people being tested are positive.

 “That means that we’re not doing nearly enough testing, and that every person who tests positive is a canary in a coal mine,” she said.
 “There are almost certainly to be many more, dozens of other cases, that we’re not detecting, and that escalation is going to increase in the weeks to come.”